exonum/exonum-doc/src/architecture/consensus.md

 When the round number `R` comes, the previous rounds are not completed.
 That is, round `R` means that the validator can process messages related to a round with a number no greater than `R`.
-The current state of a validator can be described as a tuple `(H, R)`.
+The current state of a validator can be described as a tuple `(E, R)`.
-The `R` part may differ among validators, but the height `H` is usually the same.
+The `R` part may differ among validators, but the epoch `E` is usually the same.
-If a specific validator is lagging (e.g., during its initial synchronization, or if it was switched off for some time), its height may be lower.
+If a specific validator is lagging (e.g., during its initial synchronization, or if it was switched off for some time), its epoch may be lower.
 In this case, the validator can request missing blocks from other validators and full nodes in order to quickly synchronize with the rest of the network.